TroldmandThomas/fMRIpipe/README.md

 The MATLAB version of BCT has excellent documentation about the behavior, inputs and outputs at [BCT-MATLAB](https://sites.google.com/site/bctnet/measures/list).
 BCT-PY is a direct port of BCT-MATLAB, so this documentation is often very helpful.
 Then we use packages from [scipy.stats](https://docs.scipy.org/doc/scipy/reference/stats.html) to perform t-tests, ks-tests and mannwhitney u-tests.

+## Prerequisites
 This software pipeline assumes that Python3+ is installed, in particular we used Python3.6 for all the work regarding the project.
+Testing performed with other versions of Python has NOT been carried out.

 ## VirtualEnvironment
 It is recommended to use the virtualenvironment (venv) provided by Python3+.